B6G-K1LLER/my-security-writeups/README.md

 **LinkedIn:** [linkedin.com/in/iliass-lahrach](https://linkedin.com/in/iliass-lahrach)
 **Platforms:** HackerOne · Bugcrowd · Intigriti · Open Bug Bounty · Bugbounter

-Open to junior penetration testing and application security roles — Casablanca or remote.
+Open to penetration testing, application security and vulnerability research roles — Casablanca or remote.
 ---

 *All research conducted under authorized bug bounty or coordinated disclosure programmes.
 Target details are withheld for any finding not confirmed remediated.*